19 Book Signing Ideas to Master Your Event

 Ready to promote your new book after your book launch?
 Then it’s time to host a book signing!
+And that means you need lots of book signing ideas to make your event a success.

 A book signing is the perfect way to get your name out there and build excitement for your book.
 But how do you host one well?